IPad (6th generation)

-The sixth generation iPad (also referred to as the iPad 9.7-inch) is a tablet computer developed and marketed by Apple.
+The sixth generation iPad (also referred to as the iPad 9.7 in) is a tablet computer developed and marketed by Apple.
 It was announced and released in March 2018 and succeeded the fifth-generation iPad, upgraded with the Apple A10 Fusion processor and support for styluses including the Apple Pencil.
 The iPad was marketed towards educators and schools.

-The sixth generation was replaced in September 2019, by the seventh-generation iPad and is the last iPad with the original 9.7 inch display size.
+The sixth generation was replaced in September 2019, by the seventh-generation iPad and is the last iPad with the original 9.7 in display size.

 Specifications

-The iPad was shipped with iOS 11, and had the iWork suite of apps pre-installed and included Apple Pencil stylus support.
+The iPad was shipped with iOS 11.3, and had the iWork suite of apps pre-installed and included Apple Pencil stylus support.
 The iPad supports up to iPadOS 17, and does not support iPadOS 18 or iPadOS 26.
 In June 2025, a developer on GitHub unofficially ported iPadOS 18 to the iPad.

 The iPad's hardware is nearly identical to the previous generation, except for a few upgrades, such as Apple Pencil and stylus support and an upgraded processor, the Apple A10 Fusion.
 It is available in three colors: Silver, Space Gray, and Gold, a new color, matching the updated color introduced with the iPhone 8.
 The iPad has 2 gigabytes of RAM.
 It is 7.5 mm thick.
 The iPad is available in 32 and 128 GB storage options.
 Unlike other iPad models, this iPad does not feature a laminated display.